a-type/redux-data-table/README.md

-# redux-table
+# redux-data-table

 Implementations of generic data tables with sorting and filtering are surprisingly hard to find in the React+Redux ecosystem.
 Here's a go at one.

-redux-table is designed to be easy to use, but not necessarily performant or opinionated.
+redux-data-table is designed to be easy to use, but not necessarily performant or opinionated.
 To get a basic table, you can go ahead and jump right in by passing only a `data` prop to your created form and see how it works.
 Most of the customization revolves around syling the presentational components of the table.

-Under the hood, redux-table prefers to use a WebWorker to sort your data, so it will hopefully be able to keep up with large data sets.
+Under the hood, redux-data-table prefers to use a WebWorker to sort your data, so it will hopefully be able to keep up with large data sets.
 This may not be an optimal solution in real life usage, though.
 Perhaps you'd like to fork and PR a new sorting method?
 It's all in `middleware.js`.

 ## Usage